arangodb/arangodb/tests/README.md

 ### Existing Javascript tests

 #### [permission] => tests/js/client/permissions / [server_parameters] => tests/js/client/server_parameters / [server_permissions] => client/server_permissions
-This set of testsuites is here to revalidate startup parameters of arangodb processes.
+This set of testsuites is here to revalidate startup parameters of arangod processes.

 The testfile persists of two parts, and the file is invoked twice: